horaceg/blog/content/posts/uncover-covid.md

 date = 2021-09-09

 [taxonomies]
+categories = ["ppl"]
-categories = ["machine learning", "probability"] tags = ["machine", "learning", "probability", "bayesian", "epidemiology", "kaggle"]
+tags = ["machine learning", "probability", "bayesian", "epidemiology", "kaggle", "ppl", "programming", "probabilistic programming"]
 +++

 In March 2020, lockdown measures were implemented all over the world due to the spread of Covid-19.
 I was at home, a bit bored and I was looking for something to do.